huanghaodong1997/Minato/README.md

 # Minato
-2D puzzle solving RPG game
+2D puzzle solving RPG game.
 Here is the demo video about our game.